 Third, there is the ability to specialize types of entities as ‘imperative’.
 That is, operations on them mutate the state in-place rather than copying and updating.
 Because imperative entity operations are in-place, their data can be cached directly in the handle, requiring no look-ups even when dealing with different entities!
-The above 10,000 number is for when the engine is configured to update entity states imperatively on the back-end.
+The above 25,000 number is for when the engine is configured to update entity states imperatively on the back-end.
 If you want your entities to be purely functional and work with systems such as undo / redo in the editor, you can only have about 12,500 on-screen.
 Still, that’s a surprisingly small perf loss considering the theoretical performance costs of functional data structures.

 So, as it stands, we can say the following today with certainty –

 Functional game programming should work out-of-the-box for casual, non-AAA games.
 Concerns 1 and 2 have been demonstrated to be non-blocking both in theory and in practice.
-With concern 2, you do need an escape hatch to alternate approaches when in need of different scalability properties – and that’s just what Nu is ramping up to provide!
+With concern 2, you do need an escape hatch to alternate approaches when in need of different scalability properties – and that’s just what Nu’s ECS provides!

-The open question is: do these types of techniques — when used in combination with data-oriented techniques — work in the context of AAA games like Uncharted 4?
+The open question is: do these types of techniques work in the context of AAA games like Uncharted 4?

-I cannot answer this with full certainty.
-I’m still in the process of implementing Nu’s data-oriented back-end path… and the number of things going on at once in Uncharted 4 is staggering.
+I cannot answer this with certainty… yet.
+Nu’s non-ECS entities perform nearly as well as Unity’s GameObjects and its Archetype-based ECS system is extremely performant.
 There also seems to be a general tax on .NET code as vs. C++ – but the .NET jitter is getting better all the time, especially with the recent release of RyuJit.
 We can also looks forward to Profiler-Guided Optimization in .NET as well – https://devblogs.microsoft.com/dotnet/conversation-about-pgo/

 That all said, like as was done with the initial prototype of Nu proving the workability of functional game development, I will assert this much: